Frataim/Frataim/README.md

 ### Hi there 👋 , I'm Talgat

-And I'am a JavaScript Developer from Moscow!
+And I'm a JavaScript Developer from Moscow!

 ## 🔎 You can find me here: